hawkw/mycelium/bitfield/README.md

 > **Note**
 > This crate exists *primarily* because I thought it would be fun to write my
 > own bitfield crate, not because the existing libraries were deficient.
-The
+It
+> *is* possible that I have a somewhat perverse conception of "fun"...
+>
-> [`modular-bitfield`] crate, in particular, can do most of the same things as
+> The  [`modular-bitfield`] crate, in particular, can do most of the same things as
 > `mycelium-bitfield`.
 However, there are some differences between the two
 > libraries which may be interesting to consider.